gdg-x/spaceship/README.md

 * Install the ionic-cli if not already (`npm install -g ionic@beta`)
 * Run `ionic serve` in project root.

-## Contributing

-See list of contributors

-Maintainer: @tasomaniac and @friedger.

 ## File Structure of App

 ```